Welcome to the

 Proposes development of large commercial hangars north of the Erickson Collection Museum hangar.
 Hangars sites and long term development reserves are identified along the west side of the proposed extension of NW Berg Drive.
 Non-aeronautical development is proposed on the east side of the road, which is consistent with the recommended use for the area depicted on the 2010 ALP.

-A two-week public comment period will be provided for the draft Alternatives Analysis chapter, found here.
+A two-week public comment period will be provided for the draft Alternatives Analysis chapter.
 All reviews, including public, PAC, FAA, ODA, and other stakeholders are anticipated to conclude approximately 30 days following the April 15, 2021, public meeting.
-However, project-related comments and questions will be accepted until the airport master plan is finalized.

 For additional information contact: